santanu-dey/ecs-three-tier-architecture/cloud-formation/readme.md

 #TODO

+* run tasks
+* service
+* add efs for volume and HA
+* add rds / DB
+* security group to tasks
+* use route 53
 * what exact access are required by the CLI user profile?
-* add tags to resources
 * add caching
 *